merative/acd-containers/src/pages/management/configuring.md

 ### CLI

-If using the CLI, these parameters are configurable via the CSV:
+If using the CLI, these parameters are configurable via the `Acd` custom resource:

 | Parameter | Description | Default |
 | -         | -           | -       |